Surf Fishing Galveston Texas

 If you’re looking for a fun, family friendly destination with easy access and plentiful accommodations and attractions, Galveston Island would be a great choice.
 There is no shortage of things to do or see.
 Plenty to keep those not interested in fishing occupied and happy.
 Plenty of pedestrian only beaches so you won’t need to worry about kids getting run over.

 You have Moody Gardens, Pleasure Pier and Schlitterbahn water park to keep the kids occupied.
 Art galleries, museums, and shopping along the strand to keep the wife happy.
-Movie theaters, and if all else fails, Houston is only an hour drive away.
-Take in a baseball or football game 🙂

-Surf fishing Galveston Island will generally be more crowded but you can still have a great time and catch lots of fish.
 You’ll need to start early and finish early.
 Then you can spend the rest of the day with the family checking out all the other attractions Galveston Island has to offer.

 As always, safe travels, good fishing, have fun, enjoy the journey and leave it cleaner than you found it.
 If you have any comments, questions, ideas or suggestions, please leave them in the comment section below and I will get back to you.
-Follow us on Facebook: Rex The Beach Angler, Instagram: thebeachangler7, Twitter: @AnglerBeach and YouTube: Man Art Creations.

-5 thoughts on “Surf Fishing Galveston Texas”
+5 thoughts on “Surf Fishing Galveston Texas 27 Miles of Sand, Sea, and Fun”

 1. Hi Rex,